Kash Patel: Inside the Israel-Hamas Conflict and Politicization of National Security

 And for people to go around and say, oh, Hamas isn't a terrorist organization anymore, is just careless and reckless with how that organization has carried itself out.

-Well, so where how is it even that there's uh there's a discussion about this?
+Well, so how is it even that there's a discussion about this?

-I think Hamas has, you know, earned the designation, or at least from everything I know many times over through, you know, basically it lack of value of human life, right?
+I think Hamas has earned the designation, or at least from everything I know, many times over through basically lack of value of human life, right?

-I mean, that's you know, you you hit it right on the head.
+Yeah, I mean, that's, you know, you hit it right on the head.

 I mean, how do they earn it?